Are you experiencing Zoom fatigue? Want to learn more about it and discover how to minimize it?

 4. Experiment with virtual team co-working sessions to promote uninterrupted deep work sessions

-Creating collaboration opportunities that promote deep work (rather than interrupt it) can help boost your team’s productivity.
+Creating collaboration opportunities that promote deep work (rather than interrupt it) can help boost your team’s productivity and make everyone work harder.
 As well as ease the isolation that working remotely can trigger.

 Your team benefits from scheduled, uninterrupted time to work on important tasks and projects (with built-in accountability).
 And gain the option to catch up informally on either side of the session.